 In the early 1990s, HIS, with the cooperation and assistance of the city of Sapporo and the prefecture of Hokkaido, developed plans for a new school to be constructed in Hiragishi, and the school moved to its new and present facility in the fall of 1995, with an enrollment of approximately 120 students.
 The new campus also included a dormitory to house 20 students.

-HIS celebrated its 50th anniversary in 2008 with an enrollment of 200 students from over twenty countries, and a full and part time faculty of 25 from the United States, Canada, Australia, New Zealand, Peru and Japan.
+HIS is celebrating its 60th anniversary in 2018-19 with an enrollment of 170 students from over twenty countries, and a full and part time faculty of 28 from the United States, Canada, Australia, Bulgaria, Peru and Japan.

 While the school has grown, it continues its mission to provide international families with an education for their students that will prepare them for study at college and university as well as future stewardship of the ever-changing world.